tsamb/manager-readme/README.md

 ### Communication

-First and foremost, if you are on a [maker's schedule](http://www.paulgraham.com/makersschedule.html) then I will do everything I can to respect it.
-I encourage you to turn off Slack (or alternative work chat app) notifications when you are planning on getting into flow state.
+First and foremost, if you are on a [maker's schedule](http://www.paulgraham.com/makersschedule.html), I will do everything I can to respect it.
+I encourage you to turn off Slack notifications when you are planning on getting into flow state.

-I really like face-to-face communication (whether in person or over video chat), however, asynchronous comms can be more efficient and less disruptive.
+I prefer face-to-face communication, whether in person or over video chat.
+However, asynchronous comms can be more efficient and less disruptive.
 For collaborative technical tasks, whether it's domain modeling or pair programming, I much prefer to be in the same physical space as my colleagues.

+#### Slack

 If a question or discussion merits a short response or a brief dialog between several people on different schedules, I prefer a medium like Slack (DM or group DM).
 In this medium, for folks on a maker's schedule, I expect a ~4 hour response time.
 For folks on a manager's schedule, I expect a <1 hour response time.

+#### Email

 For questions, discussions or announcements that are a) more important or b) require more thought and a more thorough response, I prefer email.
 Depending on the email, I generally expect a response time of between 12-36 hours.
 However, I find it's a good practice to clearly set out the expectation of whether and when to expect a response.

 Particularly for longer forms of written communication, I aspire to write in [plain language](https://en.wikipedia.org/wiki/Plain_language), with sections clearly labeled and the most important topics at the top.

-### Integrity

-Integrity is one of those values that I hope goes without saying.
-Performing your duties morally, sincerely, and transparently is foundational to our relationship.
-A relationship of trust between us is incredibly important for us to work together well.
-Acting with integrity is a great way to build that trust; acting out of integrity is a quick way to break down the trust.

-I will always be transparent with you when I can.
-If there are things I cannot share, I will tell you why.
-If you ever feel that I am acting out of integrity, I want you to call me out on it.
+### Empathy between engineers, product people and business stakeholders

+It's easy for software engineers to get frustrated with pressure coming from product managers and business stakeholders ("this features needs to be delivered **_yesterday_!**").
+It's easy for product managers and business stakeholders to get frustrated by pushback from software engineers ("it's not as easy as '_just putting a new button there_'...").

+Building empathy between these stakeholders helps them understand each other's roles, pressures, frustrations and constraints.

 ## On feedback

-[Several](https://docs.google.com/presentation/d/1LGL7fh5zWx8XqHRBra51LcMIHCUluqrdXZ_-XBTXqlg/edit#slide=id.g2703004c10_0_232) of [these](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/edit#slide=id.g2cf5bbf228_0_280) other [manager READMEs](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) mention safety, effort and benefit as pillars of good feedback ([Matt Newkirk](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), in particular, says "neither you nor I should feel defensive about the feedback").
-I absolutely agree that feedback should always be delivered within a safe space and I agree feedback should always be for the benefit and growth of the other person.
-However, I don't agree that feedback needs to be "low effort". **Feedback can be hard to give and receive.** But it is well worth the effort.
+**Feedback can be hard to give and receive.** But it is well worth the effort.
 I think it is perfectly natural for a receiver of feedback to feel defensive (particularly initially) in some cases.

 My framework for feedback is as follows:
 1. Build inter-team and inter-personal **trust** alongside a culture of feedback.